gilnam74/vex-sneppet/Glossary.md

-Advection — movement of fields (e.g density or temperature) along velocity vectors.
+Advection — a movement of fields (e.g density or temperature) along velocity vectors.